Your Rights at Work

 Pensions

 Your employer must automatically enrol you into a pension scheme and make contributions to your pension if you’re eligible for automatic enrolment.
+You can find more information on the government website.

 If you have concerns about your workplace pension scheme you can contact The Pension Regulator.